Photosynq/helpers/docs/documentation.md

 -   **See: [https://www.w3schools.com/jsref/jsref_pow.asp][24]**

-Math.pow(x, y) returns the value of x to the power of y
+Math.pow(x, y) returns the value of x to the power of y.

 ### Parameters